rachelrakov/Intro_to_Machine_Learning/sections/features.md

 ![png](output_48_0.png)

+# Visualizing Data
-# Are there patterns in the individual observations?
+## Are there patterns in the individual observations?
 We can make a scatter plot of our data colored by label to see if the patterns observed in the aggregate are visible in the individual observations.
 Since 3D scatter plots are really hard to visualize cleanly, we will generate a matrix of scatter plots to visualize whether the data seperates on the feature vectors.
 We will use the seaborn visualization library because it plots categorical data well.